cyberark/conjur-api-dotnet/README.md

-# Conjur API for .NET
+# CyberArk Secrets Manager API for .NET

-Programmatic .NET access to [Conjur](https://conjur.org) (for both Conjur Open Source and Enterprise).
+Programmatic .NET access to CyberArk Secrets Manager and Conjur OSS.
-This .NET SDK allows developers to build new apps in .NET that communicate with Conjur by invoking our Conjur API to perform operations on stored data (add, retrieve, etc)
+This .NET SDK allows developers to build new apps in .NET that communicate with Secrets Manager by invoking our Secrets Manager API to perform operations on stored data (add, retrieve, etc)

 ## Table of Contents